Termini: Rome’s Under-the-Radar Neighbourhood

 Rome’s Termini neighbourhood is not only a terrific base for a vacation in Rome, it’s also an emerging food destination and one of the city’s most underpriced neighbourhoods.

-But if a person relied on the advice within the major guidebooks, you’d avoid Rome’s Termini neighbourhood like the plague of Cyprian.
+If a person relied on the advice within major guidebooks, they’d avoid Rome’s Termini neighbourhood like the plague of Cyprian.
 According to Frommer’s, the area surrounding Stazione Termini is “seedy, filled with gas fumes from cars and buses, plus a fair share of weirdos.”
 Strangely enough, that sounds a lot like my neighbourhood in Toronto!

 Perhaps I have a soft spot for offbeat ‘hoods, but after staying for several days in the Termini neighbourhood in northeast Rome, I think it is the best place to stay in Rome if you’re looking for convenience, a budget hotel in Rome and spectacular views.
 Avoiding it completely would be a big mistake.

 For more things not to miss in Rome, read 3 Mistakes You Don’t Want to Make in Rome.